 Wait ~10 s and then switch the cell immersed in activating solution.

 NOTE: It is important to wait 10 s before immersing the cell in relaxing solution.
-If the cell is moved too early, important data to calculate the redevelopment force of the cell (Ktr value) might be lost.
+If the cell is moved too early, important data to calculate the redevelopment force of the cell (ktr value) might be lost.

 Quickly move the stage so that the cardiomyocyte immerses in the relaxing solution.